How can I stop a dog from nipping a child?

 Refrain from leaving your child alone with your dog

 Well, like most dogs are, babies are also learning about the world and how it works.
-You should always watch your child whenever they play with the dog.
-Understand that both of them have no idea what they are doing, most times.
+It would help if you always watched your child whenever they played with the dog.
+Understand that both have no idea what they are doing most time.
 Your dog can easily be provoked by a child and end up nipping them.
-Usually, your dog will develop some type of bond with your child.
-They will play with each other but make no mistake, if your kid hits your dog, he might retaliate.
+Usually, your dog will develop some bond with your child.
+They will play with each other but make no mistake; if your kid hits your dog, he might retaliate.

 Adopt older puppies

-These puppies are still learning and picking behaviors from their mother as well as peers.
-They need to learn some things that we cannot teach like socializing and biting inhibition.
-We have already looked at how puppies socializing with each other may help them refrain from biting and nipping.
-This usually happens between the ages of 5-8 weeks and therefore do not need to be separated from their family.
+These puppies are still learning and picking behaviors from their mother and peers.
+They need to know things we cannot teach, like socializing and biting inhibition.
+We have already examined how puppies’ mixing may help them refrain from biting and nipping.
+This usually happens between the ages of 5-8 weeks, and therefore do not need to be separated from their family.

 A puppy that has learned biting inhibition from his peers will not necessarily nip on a child.
-This is why you should get an older puppy considered to the young ones who have not yet understood the world.
+This is why you should get an older puppy for the young ones who have not yet understood the world.

 Teach your child how to handle a dog

 Often, we fail to address this issue and assume that the kid can handle the dog fine.
-However, you should understand that your kid is learning and therefore may not relate well with the dog.
+However, it would help if you understood that your kid is learning and may not relate well to the dog.
 If your kid startles or even hurts the dog, he might nip the child at the end of the day.

-Well, with our busy lives it can be hard to keep tabs on every move your baby makes.
+Keeping tabs on your baby’s every move can be challenging with our busy lives.
 On the other hand, your dog may take it as a sign of aggression from your baby.
 Below are a few tips on how you should handle your baby when you have a dog;

 Provide a crate for your dog (See crate prices on Amazon)